webplatform/docs-wpd/Architecture/index.md

 ===Proposed Categories===
 {{TODO|Other sections to add: css/concepts/ (e.g. inheritance, initial-value, etc), css/data-types/length, etc}}

-{{TODO: Should there be a sub-page structure for methods and properties of an interface? like DOM/interfaces/HTMLElement/properties/children ?}}
+{{TODO| Should there be a sub-page structure for methods and properties of an interface? like DOM/interfaces/HTMLElement/properties/children ?}}

 * html
 ** html / elements